-Dr. Weber's main research interests are in converting unstructured data to benefits humans through text analytics, artificial intelligence (AI), and explainable AI (XAI) (more information on her research here
+Rosina Weber, PhD is a professor in the Department of Information Science in Drexel University's College of Computing & Informatics (CCI).
+Her main research interests are in converting unstructured data to benefit humans through text analytics, artificial intelligence (AI), and explainable AI (XAI) (more information on her research here

 ).
 She engineers knowledge from text (unstructured data), context, structured data, metadata and humans for various knowledge tasks in intelligent systems (e.g., conversational, recommenders) using intelligent methods such as case-based reasoning, neural networks, information extraction, natural language understanding, and genetic algorithms.
 Some of her application areas are scholarly data, computational support for literature reviews, knowledge management, scientometrics, finance, military operations, law and health sciences.
 Her background is in engineering and management, and her professional experience includes analysis and design of information systems and corporate finance.